-Hamilton Wetlands: The Hamilton Wetland Restoration Project is a collaboration between the State of California Coastal Conservancy (SCC) and US Army Corps of Engineers that restored 644 acres of deeply subsided diked baylands to tidal action in 2014.
+Hamilton Wetlands: The Hamilton Wetland Restoration Project is a collaboration between the State of California Coastal Conservancy (SCC) and US Army Corps of Engineers (USACE) that restored 644 acres of deeply subsided diked baylands to tidal action in 2014.
 The site was originally diked and drained for agriculture, and was subsequently used as an airfield.
 USACE used dredged sediment from the Port of Oakland to raise elevations prior to breaching of the outboard levee, as well as to construct seasonal wetlands at the site's north-west limits and an estuarine-terrestrial transition zone along much of its western edge.
-As of 2022, the site is primarily intertidal and subtidal mudflats and subtidal open water, with small patches of tidal marsh along wind-wave berms, engineered high marsh ponds, and the transition zone.
+As of 2022, the site is primarily intertidal and subtidal mudflats and subtidal open water, with small patches of tidal marsh along wind-wave berms and broader areas of managed seasonal wetlands and estuarine-terrestrial transition zones.
 The site is monitored for multiple indicators consistent with the WRMP framework through 2024 (ten years post-breach).
 Eroding centennial strip marshes outboard of Hamilton may provide insight into the impacts of sea level rise and declining sediment supplies on existing marshes.
 The site is connected to China Camp and Outer McInnis Marsh via San Pablo Bay.